 The WordPress WYSIWYG (What You See Is What You Get) editor is powered by TinyMCE, an Open Source application that integrates with the WordPress Content Management System.

-If you are looking for more functionality and options than what is currently provided by the standard WordPress WYSIWYG editor, this step-by-step tutorial will show you how to add additional enhancements to your default WordPress Visual editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the standard WordPress Visual editor, this tutorial will show you how to add additional enhancements to the default WordPress WYSIWYG editor using WordPress plugins.

 How To Enhance The Visual Editor

 Complete the step-by-step tutorial below to learn how to install and configure the TinyMCE Advanced plugin.